prakhar0034/Python_Based_Desktop_Assistant/README.md

 ## Project Impact
 The NOVA desktop assistant has a significant impact on productivity and user experience:

-### Increased Productivity:
-Automates routine tasks like checking the weather, managing applications, and retrieving news updates.
+### **Increased Productivity**: Automates routine tasks like checking the weather, managing applications, and retrieving news updates.
 This helps save time and allows users to focus on more important tasks.

 ### Improved Accessibility:
 Using voice commands, NOVA makes it easier for individuals with disabilities to interact with their computer.
 It allows hands-free control, making tasks more accessible.